What Soil Is Best For Coral Bells?

 You can use multipurpose potting soil for potting.
 Make sure that it has the right pH.
 Also, give preference to a well-known manufacturer with a good reputation.

 Or you can go the other way and make your own potting soil.
-Take one part of ordinary garden soil and mix it with one part of the compost.
+Mix one part of ordinary garden soil with one part of the compost.
 Also, add some perlite.
-That’s it, the substrate is ready.
+That’s it; the substrate is ready.